 An accurate representation of the Roaring Twenties, Art Deco architecture is a unique blend of luxury and functionality.
 But what makes it stand out among other architectural styles?
-This article will explore the history, characteristics, and significance of this unique architectural style and include some notable examples in history and today.
+This article will review the history of the Greek revival architectural style and its features and importance, as well as some of the architectural examples of this style throughout history and in the present.
 Let’s dive right in!

 What Is Art Deco Architecture?